 In this part, the results obtained from the research methodology are explained.
-In terms of fitness, explaubility, dusity, execution time, and memory consumption during execution, the results obtained from the Randon Node Nead and the Biggest Degree Node Head are compared.
-The research is carried out using Java (J1000) on Windows 7 32-bit machine with a 2.94GHz Core 2 Duo processor and 2 GB of RAM.
+In terms of fitness, separability, density, execution time, and memory consumption during execution, the results obtained from the Random Node Head and the Biggest Degree Node Head are compared.
+The research is carried out using Java (JDK 1.7) on a Windows 7 32-bit machine with a 2.94GHz Core 2 Duo processor and 2 GB of RAM.

-4.1.
 Dataset Description

-For our experimental study, we utilized data from the Wikipedia Vote Network, accessible at http://snap.stanford.edu/data/wiki-Vote.html.
-Wikipedia, as a collaborative platform clows contributors from around the world to edit and maintain its content.
-Within this community, certain user can explevated to administrator status through a process known as the Request for Adminship (RfA), where fellow cutributors participate in public discussions and voting to determine the outcome.
+For our experimental study, we utilized data from the Wikipedia Vote Network, accessible at http://snap.stanford.edu/data/ wiki-Vote.html.
+Wikipedia, as a collaborative platform, allows contributors from around the world to edit and maintain its content.
+Within this community, certain users can be elevated to administrator status through a process known as the Request for Adminship (RfA), where fellow contributors participate in public discussions and voting to determine the outcome.

-The dataset originates from a comprehensive dump of Walped is eachistory dated January 3, 2008, and captures the full spectrum of adminship-related voting activity up to that point.
-Incomprise 2,794 election events involving 103,663 votes cast by 7,066 users, who either stood for adminship a vota in the process.
+The dataset originates from a comprehensive dump of Wikipedia's edit history dated January 3, 2008, and captures the full spectrum of adminship-related voting activity up to that point.
+It comprises 2,794 election events involving 103,663 votes cast by 7,066 users, who either stood for adminship or voted in the process.
 Out of these elections, 1,235 resulted in successful promotions, while 1,559 were unsuccessful.
 The voting behavior reflects a nearly equal distribution between regular users and existing administrators.
-This network effect ely maps the voting interactions and community dynamics throughout Wikipedia's early history.
+This network effectively maps the voting interactions and community dynamics throughout Wikipedia's early history.

-4.2.
 Evaluation Metrics

 Separability refers to how distinctly a community is isolated from the remainder of the network.
-A well-defined community should have strong to all connectivity and minimal external links.
-To quantify this, separability is computed as the ratio of the number of internal to rest within a given cluster to the number of edges connecting that cluster to the rest of the network.
-This metric elps evaluate how clearly a cluster is distinguished from others.
-Let I represent the total number of clusters in the two.
+A well-defined community should have strong internal connectivity and minimal external links.
+To quantify this, separability is computed as the ratio of the number of internal edges within a given cluster to the number of edges connecting that cluster to the rest of the network.
+This metric helps evaluate how clearly a cluster is distinguished from others.
+Let I represent the total number of clusters in the network.

-Separability = $$\sum{i=1}^{l} \frac{no. \ of \ inner \ connection}{no. \ of \ outer \ connection}$$ section 3.3 explains the fitness calculation, execution time is the total time it takes for each approach to finish the task, memory consumption is the total amount of memory used by each technique during execution.
+$$Separability = \sum{i=1}^{l} \frac{no. \ of \ inner \ connection}{no. \ of \ outer \ connection}$$ (8)

-Density is a neasure that reflects how tightly connected the members of a community are.
-Higher density indicates that the reflects with the cluster have strong interconnections, which is a desirable property for well-formed communities.
-The density computed using a specific formula, where CS denotes the size of the cluster, i.e., the number of nodes it contains.
+Density is a measure that reflects how tightly connected the members of a community are.
+Higher density indicates that the nodes within a cluster have strong interconnections, which is a desirable property for well-formed communities.
+The density is computed using a specific formula, where CS denotes the size of the cluster, i.e., the number of nodes it contains.

-$$Density = \sum{i=1}^{I} \frac{no. of inner connection}{CS \times (CS - 1)}$$
+$$Density = \sum{i=1}^{l} \frac{no. of inner connection}{CS \times (CS - 1)}$$ (9)